-- Verbal or written warning (reprimand) - Reassignment within residence hall or complex - Restriction from area within residence hall or complex - Suspension of hall rights and privileges
+- □ Verbal or written warning (reprimand) - □ Reassignment within residence hall or complex - □ Restriction from area within residence hall or complex - □ Suspension of hall rights and privileges

-At any time, the A/RHD may refer a discipline case to the Assistant Director for Student Discipline.
-The third violation of any policy will result in an automatic referral to the Assistant Director for Student Discipline.
+At any time, the RHD may refer a discipline case to the Assistant Director for Student Discipline and Risk Management.
 The Assistant Director or designee may impose the following disciplinary action:

-- Verbal or written warning (reprimand)
+- □ Verbal or written warning (reprimand)

-- Educational / Administrative Sanction (project assignment)
+- □ Educational / Administrative Sanction (project assignment)

-- Reassignment within housing facilities
+- □ Reassignment within housing facilities

-- Area restriction
+- \Box Area restriction

-- Suspension of hall rights and privileges
+- □ Suspension of hall rights and privileges

-- Restitution
+- □ Restitution

-- Community service
+- □ Community service

-- Residence Hall Probation

-- Housing contract termination
+- □ Housing contract termination

-- Random drug testing

-- Block from future on-campus housing
+- □ Block from future on-campus housing

-- Refer to the Dean of Students' Office for additional disciplinary action.
+- □ Refer to the Office of Student Life for additional disciplinary action.